yakworks/hibernate-groovy/README.md

 - Types.OTHER -> "json"
 - Types.VARBINARY -> "BLOB"

+no dependencies are included for H2, assumes you have added them to your project

 ### yakworks.hibernate.schema.SimpleSchemaManagementTool

 Filters out the foreign key generation when db is created.
 Used to make it easier in testing H2